tian-wen/learnGit/readme.txt

 this is test.
-creating a new branch is quick AND simple. disable Fast forward. this is a fixed bug.
+creating a new branch is quick AND simple. disable Fast forward. this is a new fixed bug.